By Kacey Fitzpatrick

 EPA’s 5th annual Science of Climate Change Workshop program focused on climate science and the impacts of climate change.
 World-class scientists, engineers, and policy experts demonstrated their research and led hands-on activities to encourage innovative thinking.

-Read more about the conference in the blog Experts Agree: Planning is the Key to Success.
+Read more about the workshop in the blog Cooking Up Solutions to Climate Change.

 If you have any comments or questions about what I share or about the week’s events, please submit them below in the comments section!

 About the Author: Kacey Fitzpatrick is a student contractor and writer working with the science communication team in EPA’s Office of Research and Development.